hi-imcodeman/flipkart-scraper/README.md

 ### events: 'retryHalted'

-Emitted if any retries failed 10 times.
+Emitted if any retries failed for 10 times.

 **Example**